remoteintech/remote-jobs/company-profiles/freeletics.md

 ## Office locations

-Company has a headquarter in Munich, Germany.
+The company has a headquarter in Munich, Germany.

 ## How to apply